d2718/dmx/README.md

 [`dmenu`](http://tools.suckless.org/dmenu/) to present you all the possible executable options in your `$PATH`.
 I thought, "Wouldn't it be great if `dmenu` could present you more descriptive options, yet still spit out the proper executable path?"
-And lo&mdash;a Python script to wrap `dmenu` was born.
+And lo&mdash;a Python script to wrap `dmenu`, a sort of "fat" `dmenu`, if you will, was born.

 This evolved through several forms and languages, and has currently alighted upon Go (and, obviously, its current form).